 Days on Market is a critical metric in the real estate market that provides valuable insights into the competitiveness and demand of properties.
 Buyers and sellers can make more informed decisions by understanding DOM and its influencing factors.
 Whether looking to buy or sell a property, paying attention to DOM can help you navigate the market confidently.

 Creditpicks has numerous articles regarding real estate, getting a mortgage, and becoming a landlord.
-Check back often for more posts that will help you improve your financial well-being.
+Check back often for new posts that will help you improve your financial well-being.